How should I collaborate and share in Power BI?

 - Sharing dashboards or reports with a few people, from the service or the Power BI mobile apps.

-- Publishing to the web, where anyone can see and interact with them.
+- Publishing to the web for public web sites, where anyone in the world can see and interact with it.

 No matter which option you choose, to share a dashboard you need a Power BI Pro license, or the content needs to be in a Premium capacity.
 License requirements vary for the colleagues who view your dashboards, depending on the option you choose.
 The following sections spell out details.